 1 December 2017: Latitudes introduces the documentary "Harald Szeemann.
 The Life of a Dreamer" premiered at Cinemes Girona as part of the first edition of Dart Festival 2017, the Festival of Documentary Cinema on Contemporary Art.

 9 December 2017: Mariana of Latitudes led the first "Parlem" [Let's talk] guided tour around the exhibition "Rosemarie Castoro.
-Focus at infinity", curated by Tanya Barson, MACBA's Chief Curator. (repeated on March 10 and 31st).
+Focus at infinity", curated by Tanya Barson, MACBA's Chief Curator, a free event repeated on March 10 and March 31st.

 |Latitudes' Wakelet profile.|